WhatsApp Template Category Guide: How to Keep Your Templates in the “Utility” Category

 -

-Better account compliance and reduced risk of restrictions
+🛡 Better compliance and lower risk of account restrictions

 Best Practice

-Keep Utility templates strictly transactional and create separate Marketing templates for promotions or re-engagement.
+Keep Utility templates strictly transactional and create separate Marketing templates for promotions or engagement campaigns.

 Aún no hay comentarios. ¡Sé el primero en comentar!